 Months pass.
 Budget gets allocated.
 A vendor gets paid.

 The reason this is a signal — not just a nice customer story — is that it suggests a reproducible pattern.
 When product experience carries the conversion, the conversion scales with product quality rather than with sales headcount.
-Their cumulative lifetime value to date is a rounding error in our financials.
-The pattern they represent is not.
+Any single customer's lifetime value is a rounding error in our financials.
+The pattern they represent is not — because a large base of long-time users can each, eventually, encounter their own version of "I need to run production on this."

-What the Service Pro Dashboard Says About the Product
+What This Build Says About the Product

 Four specific things this build validates about Taskade Genesis, in decreasing order of how much we feared they might not be true.